ngu0029/mq-app/README.md

 a.
 PS D:\github\mq-app\sendapp> docker build -t my-sending-app .

 b.
-PS D:\github\mq-app\sendapp> docker run -it --rm --name send-app -p 443:443 my-sending-app
+PS D:\github\mq-app\sendapp> docker run -it --rm --name send-app -p 443:443 --link my-rabbitmq:my-rabbitmq my-sending-app

-In the sendwebapp.py, I use the rabbitmq's container ip address and and default port 5672.
+Here:
+I map the container’s port 443 to the localhost’s port 443.
+You can execute the curl command to http://127.0.0.1:443.
+I use --link to connect the sending app container to the rabbitmq service.
 You can specify the public ip address and port of the RabbitMQ server in case of use.

 3. Build and run Python Docker image for the http server app to receive the text message post